Royal Navy Urged to Crack Down on Migrant Boats in English Channel

-The call to action coincides with the release of Home Office figures showing over 20,000 migrants have crossed the Channel since Prime Minister Sir Keir Starmer took office.
-As of last weekend, the number stood at 19,988 arrivals, with additional crossings over the weekend pushing the total beyond the milestone.
+The demand for action comes as Home Office stats reveal more than 20,000 migrants have crossed the Channel since Sir Keir Starmer became Prime Minister.
+As of last weekend, the tally stood at 19,988 arrivals, with numbers continuing to climb over the weekend.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.